rmzetti/hover-exec/README.md

 Notes:
 - The script language you wish to use (eg `julia`, `nodejs` ..) needs to have been installed in your system
-- Some of the commands to run the scripts ***may need customising*** to suit your particular installation - see [READMORE: Configuration settings](READMORE.md#configuration-settings).
+- Some of the commands to run the scripts ***may need customising*** to suit your particular installation - see [READMORE: Configuration settings](READMORE.md#configuration-settings), or `edit %h/READMORE.md`.
 - Other script languages may be added.
 In basic usage the script command can be entered via '[config]' in the hover.
-To achieve in-line capability, use the *hover-exec* extension settings, or as an alternative, this can also done with `eval` - see the [READMORE](READMORE.md) for examples.
+To achieve in-line capability, use the *hover-exec* extension settings, or as an alternative, this can also done with `eval` - `edit %h/READMORE.md` for examples.
-- For other script language examples see the [READMORE](READMORE.md)
+- For other script language examples, `edit %h/READMORE.md`

 ---
 ### Python